Esri/arcgis-runtime-toolkit-ios/README.md

 ### Cocoapods

  1. Add `pod 'ArcGIS-Runtime-Toolkit-iOS'` to your podfile
  2. Run `pod install`.
-This will download the toolkit and the ArcGIS Runtime SDK for iOS which the toolkit depends upon and then configure your project to reference them both.
+This will download the toolkit and the ArcGIS Runtime SDK for iOS which the toolkit depends upon and then configure your project to reference them both
  3. Add `import ArcGISToolkit` in your source code and start using the toolkit components

  New to cocoapods?
 Visit [cocoapods.org](https://cocoapods.org/)